nightroman/FarNet/GitKit/README.md

 - `ShiftF5`

-    Creates a new branch from the selected branch.
+    Creates a new branch from the cursor branch.

 - `ShiftF6`

-    Renames the selected branch.
+    Renames the cursor branch.

 - `F7`

     Creates and checkouts a new branch from the current branch.
-    Note that the current branch is with `*`, not the selected.
+    Note that the current branch is with `*`, not the cursor.
-    To copy the selected branch, use `ShiftF5`.
+    To copy the cursor branch, use `ShiftF5`.

 - `F8`, `Del`